 Generally, you’ll want to take either 3 or 4 main academic classes each quarter, depending on what they are.
 1-2 unit courses are excellent ways to explore, but piling up too many can complicate your schedule.

 12-15 units is probably ideal for your first quarter.
-The maximum number of academic units a first-quarter frosh may enroll in is 20 (no exceptions).
-Students past their first quarter may petition to take 21 or 22 units in certain cases.
+The maximum number of academic units a first-quarter frosh may enroll in is 20.
+Students past their first quarter may request an exception to take 21 or 22 units in certain cases.
 See your Academic Advising Director or AARC advisor for details.

 Cognitive shifting between types of studying/work often shows a better result than focusing in on one kind of learning.
 And it leads to less burn out.
 Most students do best with a balanced workload demanding a mix of exams and essays, a mix of reading and problem sets.